Understanding the weather forecast for Switzerland

 The forecast may show rain every day.
 That doesn't necessarily mean that it will rain all day long.
 Often, 90% of the day will just be cloudy or even sunny, and 10% of the time will be rainy.
 You can spend many hours outdoors on such days.

 The key is to be flexible.
 Don't have a fixed itinerary but adjust your plans to the weather, or at least have a backup plan.
 You can do something else or go to a different region for a day if the forecasts show better weather there.

 The above is what often happens if rain is predicted.
 Relentless rain for days in a row is less likely but not impossible.
 In that case you can visit a town, a museum or enjoy a train ride.
 There is still plenty to do and see.

 Get a customized itinerary

-Save time and let Swiss travel consultants plan your trip.
+Save time and let Swiss travel consultants plan and book your trip.